Dukemz/deltaLerp/README.md

 A live server shouldn't be necessary to run the game - just opening the downloaded html file in your browser should work.

 View the controls [here](https://github.com/Dukemz/deltaLerp/blob/main/CONTROLS.md).
-The game supports most standard gamepads/controllers through use of the Gamepad API.
+The game supports most standard gamepads/controllers through use of the Gamepad API, but I've only properly tested DualShock 4 and DualSense controllers.

 ### Recommendations